jlink/how-to-specify-it/docs/README.md

 >
 > > __Summary__: _Validity testing consists of defining a function to check the invariants of your datatypes, writing properties to test that your generators and shrinkers only produce valid results, and writing a property for each function under test that performs a single random call, and checks that the return value is valid._
 >
 > Validity properties are important to test, whenever a datatype has an invariant, but they are far from sufficient by themselves.
-Consider this: if every function returning a BST were defined to return nil in every case, then all the properties written so far would pass. insert could be defined to delete the key instead, or union could be defined to implement set difference — as long as the invariant is preserved, the properties will still pass.
+Consider this: if every function returning a BST were defined to return `nil` in every case, then all the properties written so far would pass. `insert` could be defined to delete the key instead, or `union` could be defined to implement set difference — as long as the invariant is preserved, the properties will still pass.
 Thus, we must move on to properties that better capture the intended behaviour of each operation.

 ### 4.2&nbsp;&nbsp; Postconditions

 > __“Postconditions relate return values to arguments of a single call.”__
 >
-> A postcondition is a property that should be True after a call, or (equivalently, for a pure function) True of its result.
-Thus, we can define properties by asking ourselves “What should be True after calling f ?”.
-For example, after calling insert, then we should be able to find the key just inserted, and any previously inserted keys with unchanged values.
+> A postcondition is a property that should be _True_ after a call, or (equivalently, for a pure function) _True_ of its result.
+Thus, we can define properties by asking ourselves “What should be _True_ after calling _f_?”.
+For example, after calling `insert`, then we should be able to `find the key just inserted, and any previously inserted keys with unchanged values.

 ```java
 @Property